Countly/countly-sdk-ios/README.md

 # Countly iOS SDK

-This repository contains the Countly Web SDK, which can be integrated into iOS, watchOS, tvOS & macOS applications.
-The Countly Web SDK is intended to be used with [Countly Community Edition](https://github.com/Countly/countly-server) or [Countly Enterprise Edition](https://count.ly/product).
+This repository contains the Countly iOS SDK, which can be integrated into iOS, watchOS, tvOS & macOS applications.
+The Countly iOS SDK is intended to be used with [Countly Community Edition](https://github.com/Countly/countly-server) or [Countly Enterprise Edition](https://count.ly/product).

 ## What is Countly?
 [Countly](https://count.ly) is a product analytics solution and innovation enabler that helps teams track product performance and customer journey and behavior across [mobile](https://count.ly/mobile-analytics), [web](http://count.ly/web-analytics),